publicdocs/uscode/assets/md/titles/usc23/us/usc/t23/ch2/m__us_usc_t23_s202.md

                     (IV)  __Other amounts__  __.—__

-                    If the amount made available for a region under subclause (I) exceeds the amount distributed among Indian tribes within that region under subclause (II), the Secretary shall distribute the remainder of such region’s funding under such subclause among all Indian tribes in that region in proportion to the combined amount that each such Indian tribe received under subparagraph (A) and subclauses (I), (II), and (III).\]  <sup>\[1\]</sup>  <sup><sup> 1 So in original.
-The closing bracket probably should not appear. </sup></sup>
+                    If the amount made available for a region under subclause (I) exceeds the amount distributed among Indian tribes within that region under subclause (II), the Secretary shall distribute the remainder of such region’s funding under such subclause among all Indian tribes in that region in proportion to the combined amount that each such Indian tribe received under subparagraph (A) and subclauses (I), (II), and (III).

         (4)  __Transferred funds__  __.—__